New York Mets Slugger Pete Alonso Personally Ordered Custom Cleats For His Entire Team Commemorating 9/11

 — Tim Healey (@timbhealey) September 12, 2019

-To make Pete Alonso’s story even better, the New York Mets defeated the Diamondbacks on Wednesday night — scoring 9 runs on 11 hits.
+To make Pete Alonso’s story even better, the New York Mets defeated the Diamondbacks on Wednesday night — scoring nine runs on 11 hits.